 “I don’t hear it…wait, I do now.
 What is that?”

 Amethyst Lake, more than 1,000’ below, was just coming into the sun.
 Partially frozen over, the ice was reacting to the heat and started to sing.
 The lake kept up its symphony for over an hour while we climbed.

-A few days earlier, I had hiked 13 miles round-trip into Amethyst Basin to scout for ice.
-I’d long thought there might be something to climb on Ostler Peak (12,718’), but the aspect visible from the road kept the gully systems from view.
+A few days earlier, in October 2017, I had hiked 13 miles round-trip into Amethyst Basin to scout for ice.
+I’d long thought there might be something to climb on the northeast face of Ostler Peak (12,718’), but the aspect visible from the road kept the gully systems from view.
 At first, it looked like another long hike for nothing, but as I traversed the base, I could start to see into the corners.
 Ice flowed down narrow crevices only to end a third of the way up the mountain.
 Traversing some more, I spotted another gully with ice starting a little above where the first ice ended and continuing all the way to the ridge.
 A small ledge would allow a traverse between the two gully systems, linking them into what looked like a fun, moderate line.

 We met at 4:30 a.m. and started the six-mile approach, reaching the base of the wall much earlier than expected.
 We built a campfire to stay warm while we waited for the sun to reveal our route.